vgurianov/srt/docs/index.md

 # MMS: The Minkowski Metric Simulation
-MMS is a software package that can be used to simulate of the Minkowski metric.
+MMS is a software package that can be used to simulate the Minkowski metric.
-We uses UML2 SP language to non-numeric modeling.
+We usage UML2 SP language to non-numeric modeling.

 ## 1. Simulation model
-We use Unified Process and it is reflect in structure of site.
-Unified Process include 4th  workflows: Requirements, Analysis, Design and Realisation.
+We use the Unified Process and it is reflected in the structure of the site.
+Unified Process include 4th  workflows: Requirements, Analysis, Design, and Realisation.

 1.1.Use-Case Model
-Use case model is function requirements to software.
+The Use-Case model is function requirements to software.

 1.2.
 Analysis Model
-Analysis model is simulation model.
-It is ontology of mechanical motion.
+The analysis model is a simulation model.
+It is an ontology of mechanical motion.
 This semantic net define follow concept:
 		1.1.
 Synchronization (Minkowsky metric)
 		1.2.
 Motion and Interaction
 		1.4.
 Measurements